Abishek-samraj/SocialRobotDesignPortfolio/Portfolio.md

 #### **Anti-Social Robot Design**
 If designing a deliberately anti-social robot, I would focus on minimal interaction, no emotional expression, and slow, stiff movement.
 The robot would avoid non-verbal cues like eye contact or expressive gestures, using only the most basic motions needed for functionality.
 This would create a robot that is functional but distant, avoiding unnecessary social engagement or emotional expression.

+## Week 4 Embodiment

+### Reflections

+#### **Embodied vs Virtual Interaction**
+- Commercial robots like **Moxie** show that physical embodiment plays a key role in how robots communicate and connect.
+In **Moxie’s** case, physical interaction like head movement or proximity—makes it more engaging and human-like, whereas a virtual embodiment would lack the immediacy and real-time engagement possible with physical interaction.

+#### **Designing Robot Interaction**
+- The paper emphasizes **embodied interaction** using human body-oriented modalities for communication.
+Designing robots should consider how physical presence impacts user interactions.
+This is crucial when deciding whether the robot should be physical (with human-like motions and gestures) or virtual (like avatars or voice-only).

+#### **Anthropomorphism vs Function**
+- Designing robots with **human-like traits** can be beneficial for making them approachable, but function must drive form.
+For example, a robot vacuum doesn’t need to resemble a human to be effective, but a companion robot might need human-like expressions to foster emotional connection. **Anthropomorphism** should not be overdone, especially if it leads to mismatched user expectations.

+#### **Function Defines Form**
+- The embodiment of a robot should be primarily determined by its functions.
+For example, a robot that must move and manipulate objects will need a design with appropriate mobility and grasping capabilities.
+Function-first design ensures that robots are built for practical use, with social or emotional aspects added thoughtfully for engagement.

+---